EMDR Therapy in Surrey

 What if you could process trauma—without telling the story over and over again?

-Others have already been spoken—but the emotional charge remains in the body and nervous system.
+Some experiences are too overwhelming to put into words.
+Others have already been spoken, yet the emotional charge remains in the body and nervous system.

 What Is EMDR Therapy?

+EMDR stands for Eye Movement Desensitization and Reprocessing.
 It’s an evidence-based therapy that helps your brain and nervous system complete the healing process that gets interrupted during trauma.

-EMDR uses bilateral stimulation—such as guided eye movements, tapping, or audio tones—to support the brain’s natural ability to process distress.
+EMDR uses bilateral stimulation such as guided eye movements, tapping, or audio tones to support the brain’s natural ability to process distress.

 With support from your therapist, you’ll: